romain-grecourt/helidon/archetypes/README.md

 #### Inline values

-Pre-formatted values can be declared line using CDATA.
+Pre-formatted values can be declared using CDATA.

 E.g.
 ```xml